Gabriel737/CadorsMap/README.md

 * Python and PySpark
 * Selenium and Beautiful Soup for scraping
 * AWS S3, Lambda, SQS, Glue, Athena, and Quicksight for Cloud Pipeline
-* Photon, Nominatim, MeteoStat for Geocoding/weather augmentation
+* Photon, Nominatim, and MeteoStat for Geocoding and Weather Augmentation

 ## High-level System Design